Harwood, Greater Manchester: Geography

 Originally a small village within the former Turton Urban District, but now a small part of the Metropolitan Borough of Bolton.
 Harwood is mostly residential, with most businesses and shops concentrated around a Morrisons supermarket at its centre.
 Neighbouring districts include Affetside, Bradshaw and Breightmet.

-Harwood is picturesque with St Maxentius church at its Bolton facing end, with historic tower.
-There are several public houses; (House Without a Name, Seven Stars,Grey Mare, Bill'n'Coos, Crofters and the White Horse) many serving food, a medical practice,library, large park (Longsight Park also containing Bolton arboretum) and a small playground off Recreation Street.
+There are several public houses; (House Without a Name, The Plough, Grey Mare, Bill 'n' Coo, Crofters and the White Horse) many serving food, a medical practice, library, large park (Longsight Park also containing Bolton arboretum) and a small playground off Recreation Street.
 Numerous footpaths leading out to the West Pennine Hills.

 Transport

 Harwood is served by the 507 bus from Bolton.
 On Monday to Saturday weekdays, the 480 runs hourly running between Bolton and Bury, via Bradshaw, Harwood, Affetside and Tottington.
 The nearest railway stations are located at Hall i' th' Wood within walking distance on the main road and Bromley Cross within the public footpaths in Bradshaw.